-Notre Dame was the team everyone wanted to beat in 1989. tory over M When every game you play is the returns for When every game you play is the opponent's biggest game of the season and the national spotlight shines brightly as you defend a winning streak that reaches into the twenties, there's pressure on every play.
+Notre Dame was the team everyone Notre Dame was the team everyone wanted to beat in 1989.

+When every game you play is the opponent's biggest game of the season and the national spotlight shines brightly as you defend a winning streak that reaches into the twenties, there's pressure on every play.
+But from the Kickoff Classic the the Orange Bowl, Notre Dame thrived on pressure.
+Led by head coach Lou Holtz, they met 11 straight challenges before falling to arch-rival Miami on the Hurricanes' home turf.